ADamian17/adm-todo-app/README.md

   * [x] Todo can only be added if the title is not empty
   * [x] If title is empty add text error
   * [x] By default todo is added to the ``Todo`` list
-* [x] User can delete a todo by clicking in the icon cross
+* [x] User can delete a todo by clicking in the bin icon
-* [ ] User can update a todo title by double clicking the todo
+* [x] User can update a todo title by clicking pencil icon
-  * [ ] If title is empty add text error
+  * [x] If title is empty add text error
 * [x] User can drag and drop between the lists
   * [x] Update todo status when user drop todo in the list
   * [x] If user drop list in done show animation